Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 3. Communication via WebSocket

-A WebSocket is established between the Jupyter client and the server, allowing real-time, bi-directional communication.
+A WebSocket is established between the user’s browser and the server, allowing real-time, bi-directional communication.
 The client send the messages over the websocket.
-When the jupyter_server receives this message it puts this message on a shell channel over zeromq.
+When the jupyter_server receives this message it puts this message on a shell channel over ZeroMQ.
 This message when received by the kernel triggers a computation in the kernel.
-The kernel emits the output on iopub channel over zeromq.
+The kernel emits the output on iopub channel over ZeroMQ.
 This message is received by Jupyter server and the output is put on websocket.

 Methodology